AustinNeil/SplitWiseClone/README.md

 # SplitWiseClone

-clone of Splitwise app using React
+This app is written in React.js and is intended to be a clone of the app Splitwise(https://www.splitwise.com/)